theNestruo/z80-asm-meter-vscode/README.md

 ### Timing related settings

 * `z80-asm-meter.timings.atExit`: When enabled, if the selection ends with a `JP`, `JR` or `RET` operation, measures the timings of any previous conditional `JP`, `JR` or `RET` operation as _not taken_ and, if the last operation is a conditonal operation, measures its timing as _taken_.
 Therefore, timings shown will be the worst and best case scenarios of the code flow to the selected exit point.
 See [timing "at exit"](#timing-at-exit).
+Disabled by default.

 * `z80-asm-meter.timings.hints`: Enables timing hints, read from the line comment.
 See [timing hints](#timing-hints).